Lemony Snicket

-Lemony Snicket is the pen name of American author Daniel Handler (born February 28, 1970).
-Handler has published several children's books under the name, most notably A Series of Unfortunate Events, which has sold over 60 million copies and spawned a 2004 film and TV series from 2017 to 2019.
-Lemony Snicket also serves as both the fictional narrator and a character in A Series of Unfortunate Events, as well as the main character in its prequel, a four-part book series titled All the Wrong Questions.
+Lemony Snicket is the pen name of American author Daniel Handler (born 1970) and a fictional character of his creation.
+Handler has published various children's books under the name, including A Series of Unfortunate Events, which has sold over 60 million copies and spawned a 2004 film and Netflix TV series from 2017 to 2019 of the same name.
+Lemony Snicket also serves as the in-universe author who investigates and re-tells the story of the Baudelaire orphans in A Series of Unfortunate Events.

-In A Series of Unfortunate Events, Snicket investigates and re-tells the story of the Baudelaire orphans.
-The series All the Wrong Questions is written as a mock-autobiography, and follows Snicket through his childhood and apprenticeship to the Volunteer Fire Department (V.F.D.)

-Snicket is also the subject of a fictional autobiography titled Lemony Snicket: The Unauthorized Autobiography and a pamphlet called 13 Shocking Secrets You'll Wish You Never Knew About Lemony Snicket (released in promotion of The End).
+Snicket is also the subject of a fictional autobiography titled Lemony Snicket: The Unauthorized Autobiography.
+Further telling of Snicket's adventures can be found in the four-part children's series All the Wrong Questions, as well as a pamphlet titled 13 Shocking Secrets You'll Wish You Never Knew About Lemony Snicket (released in promotion of The End).
 Other works by Snicket include The Baby in the Manger, The Composer Is Dead, Horseradish: Bitter Truths You Can't Avoid, The Latke Who Couldn't Stop Screaming, The Lump of Coal, and 13 Words.

-In the film, Lemony Snicket's A Series of Unfortunate Events, Lemony Snicket is portrayed by Jude Law, who documents the events of the film on a typewriter from inside a clock tower.
+In the 2004 film, Lemony Snicket is voiced by Jude Law while James Henderson plays him physically; he documents the events of the film on a typewriter from inside a clock tower.
 In the video game based on the film, his voice is provided by Tim Curry.
-In the Series of Unfortunate Events Netflix series, Snicket is interpreted as an omniscient narrator chronicling the events of the Baudelaire children; he is portrayed by Patrick Warburton.
+In the Netflix series, Snicket is interpreted as a mysterious and omniscient narrator chronicling the events of the Baudelaire children a la Rod Serling, and is portrayed by Patrick Warburton.

 Characterization

-Within A Series of Unfortunate Events, the character Lemony Snicket is given his own backstory.
+Within A Series of Unfortunate Events, the narrator Lemony Snicket is given his own backstory.
 He is said to have come from a family of three children.
-His brother Jacques (who was murdered in The Vile Village) and sister Kit were also V.F.D. members and friends of the Baudelaire parents.
+His brother Jacques (who was murdered in The Vile Village) and sister Kit were V.F.D. members and friends of the Baudelaire parents.
 Both Jacques and Kit appear as supporting characters in the books.
 He also knew Count Olaf in his early life, as the two attended school together.
 As a child, he was kidnapped and inducted as a "neophyte" into V.F.D., where he was trained in rhetoric and sent on seemingly pointless missions, while all connections were severed from his former life, apart from his siblings Jacques and Kit (who were also kidnapped and inducted).
 Consequently, Snicket attended a V.F.D.-run boarding school in his youth with several other characters from the series.
 He received later tuition at a V.F.D. headquarters in the Mortmain Mountains and was employed by a newspaper called The Daily Punctilio after graduation as an obituary spell-checker and theater critic.